 How to Add an HTML Page to WordPress

-First, we would need access to our cPanel, where your website's database is located.
+Next, it’s time to access your cPanel, where your website's database is located.
 You get these logins from your hosting provider.

 Pro Tip: If you'd rather someone else do the heavy lifting for you, some hosting providers will migrate your webpages for you for free.
 Make sure to check with your hosting service.